vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/standalone-clusters.md

 ## Why Standalone Workload Clusters?

-Tanzu Community Edition users need a means to boostrap clusters in a fast manner (~10 minutes or less) with minimal resources.
+Tanzu Community Edition users need a means to bootstrap clusters in a fast manner (~10 minutes or less) with minimal resources.
 This enables our users to try out many projects and technology in the Tanzu portfolio with a reduced barrier of entry.